PhilKershaw/philkershaw.github.com/index.md

 > - Built a fully unit tested ingestion pipeline
 > - Provided sufficient coaching for both Kubrick colleagues to be offered permanent Data Engineer positions
 > - Instigated a wholesale shift to Data Platforms own AWS estate saving time and cost of delivery
+> - Mentored apprencie engineers in the good practice Data and Python Engineering.

 > ### CPSS IMAGING DATABASE (50% July 2020 - December 2020)
 >